nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/REPAIR_FIRST_COMPONENT.md

 In this chapter you will learn how to write a basic React functional component, write with the `JSX` syntax, and utilize the `useState` hook.

 ## 📺 Watch The Video
+### ⚠️ Important note on the videos:
+These videos were recorded before a change to the course.
+There will be a few differences between your project and the one in the video:
+1. Your javascript files will end in `.jsx` instead of `.js`.
+2. Your `index.html` is in the root of the project instead of in a `public` folder.
+3. You have `main.jsx` instead of `index.jsx`
+4. Lastly you have two more files in your root that are not in the video: `.eslintrc.cjs` and `vite.config.js`.
+You will not need to modify or do anything with these.

+Keep these differences in mind as you follow along in the video.

 Watch the [First Component](https://youtu.be/-WMvlULvBeU) video and implement the code yourself.
 Then read the rest of the chapter summarizing what you've learned.

 ## Component Structure and JSX